 In the not-so-long-distant past, advertisers sold and bought digital ads manually.
 Manual as it may seem, but it entailed more cost and proved to be quite unreliable.
 It only left advertisers will little ad inventories that they can use for their ad campaigns.

 But gone are the days when advertisers need to think of these things.
-With the rise of DSPs, the process of selling and buying ad inventories has become more reliable and cheaper.
+With the rise of Demand Side Platforms, the process of selling and buying ad inventories has become more reliable and cheaper.
 This is made possible through programmatic bidding that DSPs boast.

 Demand Side Platform (DSP)